 While little is known about this period in Horn’s life, by the time he was 15, he was an army scout and became involved in many Indian campaigns including Geronimo’s surrender in 1886.
 During these years, he learned Spanish.
 Horn would later write that he had played a big role in the surrender of Geronimo, many historians doubt that, and actual accounts of that day indicate that Tom was there solely as a Spanish to English interpreter.

 After the surrender of Geronimo, Horn was discharged as a scout and reportedly mined for a while in Aravaipa, Arizona.
-Again, other than his autobiography, little is known about this period of his life for sure.
+Again, other than his autobiography, little is known about this period of his life.
 We know that he was involved somehow with the Pleasant Valley War between Arizona cattlemen and sheepmen, but, for which side we do not have a clear picture.

 U.S. Deputy Marshal Joe LeFors suspected Horn’s involvement.
 LeFors, wanting to gain a confession out of Horn, pretended to be in need of someone to take on a rustler clean up job in Montana.
 During this famous interview, Horn admitted to the Nickell’s shootings, not knowing that there was a court reporter concealed and taking notes.
 Ultimately, it would be his undoing.

-Encyclopedia of Frontier Biography, Dan L. Thrapp, Vol II, 1988
+Thrapp, Dan L.; Encyclopedia of Frontier Biography, Vol II, University of Nebraska Press, 1991

-The Gunfighters, Time Life Books, Paul Trachtman 1974
+Trachtman, Paul; The Gunfighters, Time Life Books, 1974